dinane/self/README.md

 ### My working time
 Most days I work from home.
 I tend to work from 9:30-5:30 Eastern.
 I check slack and email earlier in the morning on my phone.
 If I respond that early I definitely don't expect you to reply.
 I log out at 5:30 every day to be with my family and will not check slack or email after that time.
 For emergencies you can text me.
 Feel free to send me a slack or email at any time: off-hours I will not get notified.
 But don't expect a response until I'm back online.

 On rare occasion, I may go into the Boston office.
-If I am working from the office, I will prioritize in-person meetings and may reschedule others.
+If I am working from the office, I will prioritize in-person meetings.
 I do this very infrequently, and often as a last minute decision.
 On days that I go into the office, the commute may push my start time to 10:00 Eastern.

 When I go on vacation, I unplug.
 I assign members of my team to cover various aspects of my role if the vacation is more than 2 days.
 For 2 or fewer days I assume everything can wait.
 If something catches fire you can text me, but please try not to light any fires when I'm gone.